 Improve public safety

-Camera-based warning systems can provide additional safety in public places.
+Camera-based emergency warning systems can provide additional safety in public places.
 For instance, our shark warning system bridges the crucial gap between a shark sighting and when authorities can get to the beach.

 Alarms can be triggered remotely, from any location, or integrated into all major shark warning systems and be activated by those too.
 High volume pre-recorded warnings will alert people up to 500 meters away, ushering them to safety in a timely manner.